sigvaldm/PIC-scripts/README.md

 | plot_IV.py               | Plots IV-characteristics                                          |
 | plot_numparticles.py     | Plots the number of particle in a simulation domain               |
 | plot_segment_currents.py | Plots the current of the segments of a probe                      |

+I always put the files directly in a folder where the simulation results are stored in subfolders prefixed with `Run`.
+The `.sh`-files would require modification to work with other folder structures.
+The `.py`-files should work regardless, but several files rely on `funcs.py` being in the same folder.